awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 1. On the image builder desktop, start Image Assistant\.

-1. Choose **Add Application**, browse to C:\\Scripts, and select one of the scripts that you created in step 5\.
-Choose **Save**\.
+1. Choose **Add App**, navigate to C:\\Scripts, and select one of the scripts that you created in step 5\.
+Choose **Open**\.

+1. In the **App Launch Settings** dialog box, keep or change the settings as needed\.
+When you're done, choose **Save**\.

-1. If you created multiple scripts, repeat step 8 for each script\.
+1. If you created multiple scripts, repeat steps 8 and 9 for each script\.

-1. Continue installing and configuring applications as needed\.
+1. Follow the necessary steps in Image Assistant to finish creating your image\.
+For more information, see [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.

    The environment variable and specific value are now available for processes that are run from the script\.
 Other processes cannot access this variable and value\.